-Faculty Handbook: Appendix F Classroom Observation Report Form
+Online Classroom Observation Report Form

 MANAGEMENT OF CONTENT: COMMENTS:

 Shows mastery of subject matter.

 Conveys high, but realistic learning expectations.

 Gives clear expectations, with examples to clarify difficult ideas.

-Other (Describe):

-T
+PROFESSION Learner

 PRESENTATION/TEACHING STYLE: COMMENTS:

-Speaks clearly, with appropriate volume and speed -

-Makes eye contact with students throughout the room.
+Creates an online presence.

-Uses gestures and body movements effectively.
+Uses appropriate and professional tone.

+Creates a community - a classroom feel.

 Varies teaching styles and methods.
-Primary teaching style used
+Primary teaching style used l:

-Demonstrates professional appearance and behavior.
+ONLINE: (LOOKING AT THE COURSE AS A WHOLE) COMMENTS:

+Provides clear expectations for students.

+Posts contact information on the homepage.

+Clearly posts the syllabus and schedule.

+Defines course objectives clearly in the syllabus

+Provides opportunity for introductions.

+Gives feedback in a timely manner.

+Updates announcements frequently.

+Easy, logical, consistent, and efficient course navigation.

+Participates in the class in a timely manner.

+Updates grades.

-Other (Describe):
+Other Comments:

 Strengths:

 Areas for Improvement:

 Specific Recommendations to Improve Teaching Effectiveness:

+Observer:

-Observer:Print Name Signature Date
+Print Name Signature Date

 Faculty:

-Print Name Signature does not signify agreement with the comments of the observer, but Signature only that the faculty understands the comments.
-Date
+Print Name Signature Signature Date Signature does not signify agreement with the comments of the observer, but only that the faculty understands the comments.

-Revised 09/04/13 Page 2 of 2 PRO-5
+Revised 11/19/13 F Page 2 of 2 PRO-4

-Appendix G Factors in Appraisal of Faculty Performance
+Appendix H Factors in Appraisal of Faculty Performance